protocol/nft-website/docs/tutorial/avax-nft.md

 > Compilation finished successfully
 ```

-Once the contract is compiled, create another directory named `script` and add `deploy.js` with the following code:
+Next, create a script file named `deploy.js` in the `scripts` directory and type the following code down before saving it:

 ```js
 import {